sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/List/README.md

 list functionality is built into the `List` component.

 However, the different adapters have slightly different requirements regarding loading and storing the data from the server.
-Therefore the adapters can define which `LoadingStrategy` and which `StructureStrategy` they are using.
+Therefore, the adapters can define which `LoadingStrategy` and which `StructureStrategy` they are using.
 These two interfaces will be explained in the next sections.

 #### LoadingStrategies